OpenEvalProject/evals/manuscripts/elife-50175/v2/manuscript.md

 ## Abstract

-10.7554/eLife.50175.001 TRPM2 is critically involved in diverse physiological processes including core temperature sensing, apoptosis, and immune response.
-TRPM2’s activation by Ca 2+ and ADP ribose (ADPR), an NAD + -metabolite produced under oxidative stress and neurodegenerative conditions, suggests a role in neurological disorders.
+TRPM2 is critically involved in diverse physiological processes including core temperature sensing, apoptosis, and immune response.
+TRPM2’s activation by Ca2+ and ADP ribose (ADPR), an NAD+-metabolite produced under oxidative stress and neurodegenerative conditions, suggests a role in neurological disorders.
 We provide a central concept between triple-site ligand binding and the channel gating of human TRPM2.
-We show consecutive structural rearrangements and channel activation of TRPM2 induced by binding of ADPR in two indispensable locations, and the binding of Ca 2+ in the transmembrane domain.
+We show consecutive structural rearrangements and channel activation of TRPM2 induced by binding of ADPR in two indispensable locations, and the binding of Ca2+ in the transmembrane domain.
 The 8-Br-cADPR—an antagonist of cADPR—binds only to the MHR1/2 domain and inhibits TRPM2 by stabilizing the channel in an apo-like conformation.
 We conclude that MHR1/2 acts as a orthostatic ligand-binding site for TRPM2.
 The NUDT9-H domain binds to a second ADPR to assist channel activation in vertebrates, but not necessary in invertebrates.
 Our work provides insights into the gating mechanism of human TRPM2 and its pharmacology.

 ## Introduction